Joseph-Mutua/book-assignment/README.md

 - **Add Books to Reading List**: Each book in the search results can be added to the reading list.
 - **View Reading List**: The reading list displays all books added by the teacher.
 - **Remove Books from Reading List**: Each book in the reading list can be removed.
-- **Responsive Design**: The app is fully responsive across all screen sizes.
+- **Responsive Design**: The app is fully responsive across all screen sizes and utilizes subtle animations to engage the user.
 - **State Persistence**: The reading list is persisted across sessions using local storage.
 - **User Feedback**: Success messages are shown when books are added or removed from the reading list.